 You want to mark your dog for progression, not retrogression.
 So if your dog was sniffing the ramp and then goes back to just looking at the ramp, don't click: wait it out and see if your dog goes back to sniffing again.
 If he does, mark that immediately.

 If your dog is tentative in placing his paws on the ramp, you can encourage this behavior temporarily by tapping on the ramp.
-Click and reward for one, paw, two paws and then give a jackpot when he's with all fours on it.
+Click and reward for one paw, two paws, and then give a jackpot when he has all fours on it.

 Start to fade the food lure as we don't want the dog to become over-dependent on the sight of the treat.
-So after using the treat as a lure to get the dog across the ramp perhaps 4-5 times, at some point, pretend to have the treat in your hand, when in reality it is empty.
+So after using the treat as a lure to get the dog across the ramp four or five times, at some point, pretend to have the treat in your hand, when in reality it is empty.
 Use your hand to guide him through, then, once your dog has walked across the ramp, click and feed him a treat from your other hand.

 Once your dog walks across the ramp more and more, start adding your verbal cue.
 You can say "ramp" or "hop up!" for example.
 Say it a few seconds before using your hand gesture to encourage him to move forward.
 In my video, I will be using "ramp" quickly followed by my hand gesture.
 Do this several times until the behavior becomes fluent and your dog appears to be more confident.